CaptainBaisley/TicTacToe/README.md

 # TicTacToe
-TicTacToe in python and Cpp
+TicTacToe in python 3

+A tictactoe game that runs from the command line